Omak, Washington: Education

 The Omak Public Library is a branch of NCW Libraries (formerly North Central Regional Library).

 The 2010 census estimated that 1,057 people in Omak have attended college, while 504 residents received an academic degree; more than five percent higher than the state average.
 Approximately 91.5 percent graduated from high school or a more advanced institution; two percent higher than the state average.

-Omak's schools are administered by the county's largest educational district, Omak School District, which operate two mainstream high schools, one mainstream middle school, two mainstream elementary schools and three virtual schools.
+The city is served by the Omak School District.
+It, the county's largest school district, operates two mainstream high schools, one mainstream middle school, two mainstream elementary schools and three virtual schools.
 Omak High School, built in 1919, had a 2010–11 enrollment of 435 students, while the Omak Alternative High School had an enrollment of 48 students.
-Omak Middle School had an enrolment of 339 children.
+Omak Middle School had an enrollment of 339 children.
 The city's primary schools are East Omak Elementary and North Omak Elementary which had a combined 2010–11 enrollment of 748 children.

 Wenatchee Valley College maintains an Omak campus.

 The main office for Omak School District.

 In February 2010, Omak became the third settlement in Washington to have a virtual school.
 During the 2010–11 year, Washington Virtual Academy Omak Elementary, Washington Virtual Academy Omak Middle School, and Washington Virtual Academy Omak High School had a combined enrollment of 969 pupils.
 The private Omak Adventist Christian School, which operates outside of Omak School District, had 16 pupils in 2011.
 It is affiliated with the nearby General Conference of the Seventh-day Adventist Church.
 The Veritas Classical Christian School has also operated in the Omak region.

 The Omak Public Library, managed by NCW Libraries (formerly North Central Regional Library), was established in 1956 under provisions of state law passed by the City of Omak.
 The library is open daily, except on Sundays in the summer season.
 The community college, Wenatchee Valley College, maintains a campus in Omak, which had an enrollment increase of 19 percent between the 2009–10 and 2010–11 educational seasons.
 Located approximately 95 mi from the main campus in Wenatchee, it was established in the 1970s, and offers adult education classes and two-year associate degrees.
 Based in Toppenish about 215 mi away, Heritage University operates an Omak campus consolidated with Wenatchee Valley College's, providing degrees in several academic subjects.